tegcommerce/tegcommerce-requirement/page/theme.md

 │           └── comment
 │
 └── footer
-    ├── about
-    ├── privacy
+    ├── privacy policy
-    ├── user
-    └── social networks
+    └── terms of use
 ```

 #### child theme